 The Rutgers University Debate Union holds and sponsors several public debates and events each year to promote discourse and discussion of topical current events.
-If you are interested in working with RUDU on a public debate, please contact Coach Storey Clayton.
+If you are interested in working with RUDU on a public debate, please contact email@example.com.

 RUSA Debate on Condoleezza Rice as 2014 Commencement Speaker

-On Thursday, March 27th, at 7:30 PM, six RUDU debaters will meet in a 3-on-3 debate for the Rutgers University Student Assembly (RUSA) on whether Condoleezza Rice should be withdrawn as the 2014 Commencement Speaker at Rutgers.
-The debate will be held at the opening of the RUSA Meeting that evening and will be immediately followed by a Q&A session and then a vote by RUSA on the resolution debated.
-This debate will take place in the Student Activities Center (SAC) on the College Avenue campus.
+On Thursday, March 27th, at 7:30 PM, six RUDU debaters met in a 3-on-3 debate for the Rutgers University Student Assembly (RUSA) on whether Condoleezza Rice should be withdrawn as the 2014 Commencement Speaker at Rutgers.
+The debate was held at the opening of the RUSA Meeting that evening and was followed by a Q&A session and then a vote by RUSA on the resolution debated.

 Project Civility Debates